What is the Weather Like in Wallis and Futuna in April?

 5 Tips for Visiting Wallis and Futuna in April

-- Although April is a low season in terms of tourists, you may want to book flights in advance due to local movement during the islands' school holidays.
+- Although April is a low season in terms of tourists, you may want to book flights in advance due to local movement during the islands' school holidays and some religious festivals.

-- April is usually hot and humid so look for accommodation with air-conditioning, ceiling fans, etc. and remember, there are plenty of swimming spots LINK#TTD138 to help cool you down.
+- April is usually hot and humid so look for accommodation with air-conditioning, ceiling fans, etc., and remember, there are plenty of swimming spots to help cool you down.

 - Wear high-factor (and reef-safe) sunscreen to protect against the high UV levels.